 Product: AutoMerge

-In this example it is looking like this:
+In this example, it looks like this:

-Flow-Setup: Instant Cloud flow with HTTPS trigger as outlined above.
+Flow Setup: Instant Cloud flow with HTTPS trigger as outlined above.

 Actions:

-Send a response from Flow to DocumentsCorePack dialog:
+Bonus: Send a response from Flow to DocumentsCorePack dialog:

 There is also the option of sending a response back to the dialog.
 You can define records as entity references and pass them back as the body of the HTTP-Response action inside your flow.